 Stock Ownership Guidelines

 - The prevalence of stock ownership guidelines has generally increased over time in both groups but the SV 150 only recently surpassed the level of the S&P 100.
-This year’s edition of the survey includes additional detail regarding the terms of those guidelines.
+This year’s edition of the survey includes additional detail regarding the minimum holding amount and period requirements for executives and directors.

 - The rate of increase in women directors for SV 150 overall continues to be higher than among S&P 100 companies.
-The peers of the S&P 100 that are in the SV 150 (the top 15) now have about the same average percentage of women directors as their S&P 100 peers.
+When measured as a percentage of the total number of directors, the top 15 of the SV 150 now slightly exceed their S&P 100 peers (the top 15 averaged 25.4% women directors in the 2017 proxy season, compared to 23.9% in the S&P 100).

 - The number of executive officers tends to be substantially lower among SV 150 companies than among the S&P 100, and there continues to be a general decline in the average number of executive officers per company in both groups.